Is snoring affecting your sleep? It may be from sleep apnea, which is a sleep disorder that can lead to other serious health problems.

 Our experts at Dental Co. of Leesburg can treat your sleep apnea with a custom-made oral appliance.
 It’s made from impressions and X-rays of your mouth, so it fits comfortably and helps you breathe while sleeping.

 Want to learn more about our sleep apnea treatment options?
-Book your appointment online, or call our office located in Leesburg, Virginia.
+Book your appointment online, or call our dental office located in Leesburg, Virginia.